MatthiasLHK/CS2101UG/docs/index.md

 #### Adding a new module: `addmodule` (David, Joshua, Matthias Li Huankang)

-Creates and add a new module to be stored in the system.
+Creates and adds a new module to be stored in the system.

   Format: `addmodule n/MODULE_NAME [t/TAG]...`